Tiptoes: Release and reception

-Tiptoes debuted in a 150-minute director's cut at Harry Knowles' Butt-Numb-A-Thon film festival.
+Tiptoes debuted in a 150-minute director's cut at Harry Knowles' Butt-Numb-A-Thon film festival on December 17, 2002.
 At the 2004 Sundance Film Festival, where the 90-minute version screened, Bright criticized the film and lambasted the producers for re-editing his film, leading them to drag him off stage.
-Subsequently, Bright would not ever direct another film; he later said the film's failure hurt his career.
+Subsequently, Bright would never direct another film; he later said the film's failure hurt his career.

 The 90-minute producers' cut of Tiptoes received largely negative reviews.
-In particular, the casting of Gary Oldman as an individual with dwarfism was considered offensive to little people, with Nathan Rabin comparing this casting to blackface.
+In particular, the casting of Gary Oldman as an individual with dwarfism was considered offensive to people with dwarfism, with Nathan Rabin comparing this casting to blackface.
 Co-star Peter Dinklage defended the casting.
-Another criticism was that Oldman, despite playing his twin brother, is 11 years older than McConaughey.
+Another criticism was that Oldman, despite being 11 years older than McConaughey, played his twin brother.

 Bill Gibron of PopMatters called the film "insensitive", adding: "Clearly crafted as a wake-up call to all the nasty 'normals' out there, it substitutes schmaltz for sincerity to create a heated hate crime all its own."
 Variety reviewer Lisa Nesselson described the film as "an honorable failure" that "comes up short in many departments", despite its "bracingly peculiar premise and astonishingly fine [performance] from Gary Oldman".
-Based on 10 reviews, the film carries a "rotten" rating of 20% at the aggregator website Rotten Tomatoes.
+Based on 9 reviews, the film carries a "rotten" rating of 22% at the aggregator website Rotten Tomatoes.

 Dinklage said the director's cut of the film was "gorgeous", but criticized the producers' cut, calling it a "rom-com with dwarves".
 Oldman was included in BBC critic Mark Kermode's "Great Acting in Bad Films" in 2012.
 Film director Nicolas Winding Refn has expressed admiration for the film, and after hearing of Refn's fandom, producer Chris Hanley sent Refn a copy of the director's cut.
-Bright has stated that he hopes that his director's cut will be released one day.
+Bright has expressed hope that his director's cut will be released one day.

+In 2025, Gary Oldman admitted that he took the job to star in Tiptoes due to having the need to pay the bills.
+He also affirmed that despite his portrayal, he got along fine with co-star Peter Dinklage.
+He did state that he would never take a role like it again, though.